jenskobler/GNPyWrapper.jl/README.md

     - from which you can generate gnpy objects and vice versa

-        - ATTENTION: RIGHT NOW: no roadm and fused  possible (and raman fiber)
+        - Note: RamanFiber not supported (yet?)

         - ATTENTION: RIGHT NOW: only initialization of objects supported, not results (after propagating a signal through element)

-    - a half-automatic process from which you can generate element and path descriptions
+    - a automatic process from which you can generate element and path descriptions

+        - ATTENTION: RIGHT NOW: properties of attributes are in Python format

-        - ATTENTION: RIGHT NOW: function for that not provided
+            - ATTENTION: RIGHT NOW: full Julia conversion is missing

     - two examples

         1. "example_01.jl"
-        2. -not provided yet-
+        2. "example_02.jl"

 ### Advantages